StockSharp/doc/en/topics/HydraFirstLaunch.md

 ### The first time you run it, the following window will be displayed:

-The first time you run it, the following window will be displayed:

 ![hydra Quick start 00](../images/hydra_Quick_start_00.png)

 You have to select the start mode and click **OK**.